gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 Pragma ``Interrupt_State`` provides a general mechanism for overriding such uses of interrupts.
 It subsumes the functionality of pragma ``Unreserve_All_Interrupts``.
-Pragma ``Interrupt_State`` is not available on Windows or VMS.
+Pragma ``Interrupt_State`` is not available on Windows.
 On all other platforms than VxWorks, it applies to signals; on VxWorks, it applies to vectored hardware interrupts and may be used to mark interrupts required by the board support package as reserved.